 Unless you’ve been living under a rock for the past several years, you’ve probably heard someone touting the health benefits of the paleo diet.
 (Maybe it was one of the many celebrities who have given it props, like LeBron James, Kobe Bryant, Matthew McConaughey, Megan Fox, and Uma Thurman?)
 But before you start eating like a Flintstone, here’s what you need to know about the enduring caveman-inspired health craze.

 What Is the Paleo Diet?

-The Paleolithic Diet—also known as the paleo or caveman diet—is a meat-centric, low-carbohydrate diet that eschews grains, beans, dairy, and sugar in favor of meat, fruit, and vegetables.
-It’s based around the concept that we are unable to adapt fast enough to handle some of the foods that have been created since the advent of agriculture, and that we should be eating a diet as close as possible to that of our caveman ancestors.
+The Paleolithic Diet—also known as the paleo or caveman diet—is a meat-centric, low-carbohydrate diet that eschews grains, beans, dairy products, and refined sugars in favor of meat, fruit, and vegetables.
+It’s based around the concept that modern humans have been unable to adapt fast enough to handle some of the foods that have been created since the advent of agriculture, and that we should be eating a diet as close as possible to that of our caveman ancestors who actually lived during the Paleolithic era.

 Why Go Paleo?